lmirzaei/spring-ecommerce-tutorial/README.md

 # 10. Populate Databases and Test services
-Spring Boot provides a `CommandLineRunner` interface which can be used to run some code before the application startup completes.
+Spring Boot provides a `CommandLineRunner` interface which can be used to run some code before application startup completes.
 We're going to override a method of this interface to run code to insert data into our databases at runtime.
 Our `Application` class implements `CommandLineRunner` and overrides the `run` method.

 Add `implements CommandLineRunner` to your `Application` class: